m-radzikowski/aws-swaggerui/README.md

 ```

 It will start the development server at http://localhost:8080.

-The service must be deployed first to run Swagger UI locally
+It uses the same deployed AWS resources.
+To log in,
-because the website connects to the deployed AWS services.
+use the same user created in the Cognito.

-Remove deployed stack:
+Remove deployed stack to clean resources:

 ```bash
 yarn run remove --region REGION